Skip to content

 animus web serve --open starts the transport plugins and launches the resolved browser URL in one step. animus web open --url <URL> skips plugin discovery entirely and opens the supplied URL directly; --path <PATH> appends a sub-path such as /runs when the URL is resolved from installed plugins.

-If animus web serve or animus web open fails even though the transport plugins are installed, inspect the target plugin with animus plugin info --name <plugin-name> and set any missing env_required entries first.
+If animus web serve or animus web open fails even though the transport plugins are installed, inspect the target plugin with animus plugin info <plugin-name> and set any missing env_required entries first.

-animus plugin search / browse / update
+animus plugin search / browse / update / outdated

 CommandFlags

-animus plugin search [QUERY]--kind <KIND>, --tag <TAG> (repeatable), --org <ORG>, --stability <STABILITY>, --registry-url <URL>, --no-cache, --json
+animus plugin search [QUERY]--kind <KIND>, --tag <TAG> (repeatable), --org <ORG>, --stability <STABILITY>, --registry-url <URL>, --no-cache, --offline, --json

-animus plugin browse--kind <KIND>, --installed, --available, --registry-url <URL>, --no-cache, --json
+animus plugin browse--kind <KIND>, --installed, --available, --registry-url <URL>, --no-cache, --offline, --json

 animus plugin lock